BitterP0tat0/stock-web/README.md

 --------------
 ### 🧪 How to Test
--✅ Requirements:
+- ✅ Requirements:
--Node.js & npm
+- Node.js & npm
--MongoDB (local or cloud instance)
+- MongoDB (local or cloud instance)